5 Core Metrics + Psychographics to Measure Juror Bias in Civil Cases

 Wildfires & Utility Companies: Unveiling Legal Insights Other ways to listen: Apple Podcast Spotify Google Podcast Podcast Index Amazon Music Wildfire Litigations – California Burning & Beyond We wanted to reach out and share some exciting news about our recent podcast episode on wildfire litigations.
 In this episode, we explore the complexities of seeking […]

-In the previous articles of our series on confirmation bias, aka Perception Bias in the legal system, we explored the profound impact of confirmation bias on jury selection and decision-making processes.
-We discussed how bias can lead to biased evaluations of evidence and witness testimony, as well as the tendency to favor information that aligns […]
+In the previous articles of our series on confirmation bias, aka perception bias, in the legal system, we explored the profound impact of confirmation bias on jury selection and decision-making processes.
+We discussed how bias can lead to biased evaluations of evidence and witness testimony and the tendency to favor information that aligns with pre-existing […]

 In our previous article, “Confirmation Bias: The Science Behind its Impact on Jury Selection and Litigation”, we explored the concept of jury bias and its profound effects on jury selection and decision-making processes.
 We emphasized recognizing and addressing this cognitive bias in the legal system.
 Building upon that foundation, this article delves deeper into the […]